Iceland–European Union relations

 Iceland is heavily integrated into the European Union via the Agreement on the European Economic Area and the Schengen Agreement, despite its status as a non-EU member state.
-Iceland applied for membership in 2009 but the application was controversial and the Minister of Foreign Affairs sent a letter in 2015 ending the application process.
+Iceland applied for membership in 2009.
+The Minister for Foreign Affairs sent a letter in 2015 that ended the application process.

 Comparison

 Integration

 Iceland is a member of the European Free Trade Association (EFTA), a grouping of four non-EU European countries, and is also part of the European Economic Area (EEA).
 Through the EEA, Iceland participates with a non-voting status in certain EU agencies and programmes, including enterprise, environment, education (including the Erasmus Programme) and research programs.
 Iceland also contributes funds to "social and economic cohesion" in the EU/EEA.
 Iceland also frequently consults the EU on foreign affairs and frequently aligns itself to EU foreign policy.
 Iceland also participates in EU civilian peacekeeping missions.

 Iceland is a member of the Nordic Passport Union and the Schengen Area, which now is under EU law, as a non-voting participant.
 Iceland's participation in the Schengen Area allows free movement of people between Iceland and the rest of the Schengen Area.
 Several thousand Icelanders travel to and study or work in the EU.
 A large majority of foreigners in Iceland come from the EU.
 Iceland is also associated with the Dublin Convention on justice and home affairs cooperation.
 Iceland also has links to several EU member states through its membership of the Nordic Council.